Michael-Cowie/Notes/Math/proofs/geometry/opposite_angles_are_equal_intersecting_lines.md

 c + b = 180
 $$

-Now, format this back to $ c $
+Now, format this back to $c$

 $$
 c = 180 - a \\
 c = 180 - b
 $$

-Now, replace the common factor of $ c $.
+Now, replace the common factor of $c$.

 $$
 180 - a = 180 - b \\